 To really go to town, you could use different colour hanging files for different “areas” of life i.e. blue for finances, green for health, yellow for home, red for children.
 That way you would learn where to go to retrieve info very quickly.

-I addition, I recommend having a separate “box file” labelled Important Documents.
-This is where you would keep things such as passports, birth certificates, driving licence, children’s medical record books etc.
+I addition, I recommend having a separate “box file” labeled Important Documents.
+This is where you would keep things such as passports, birth certificates, driving licences, children’s medical record books, etc.

 For guarantees and instruction manuals, the best thing is to keep them in clear plastic wallets (tear out the English only part of instructions and you’ll avoid lots of bulk) Every time you need to look something up, have a flick through the rest to see whether they are out of date.